51Degrees/specifications/pipeline-specification/pipeline-elements/cloud-aspect-engine.md

 Engine.

-For example, both cloud and on-premise Device Detection Engines in C# produce an Element Data that implements `IDeviceData`.
+For example, both cloud and on-premise Device Detection Engines in C# produce an Element Data that implements the interface `IDeviceData`.

 ## Start-up activity